-- 1. GSO Technical Regulations: all technical regulations are approved unanimously by all member countries, they replace existing national standards and their implementation is mandatory in all member counties. - 2.
-GSO Standards: GSO standards are adopted by majority vote and their implementation is voluntary in member countries.
+- a.
+GSO Technical Regulations: all technical regulations are approved unanimously by all member countries, they replace existing national standards, and their implementation is mandatory in all member counties. - b.
+GSO Standards: GSO standards are adopted by a majority vote of member states and their implementation is voluntary in all member countries.

-GSO standards are typically based on CODEX Alimentarius regulations and to some extent on European and U.S. standards, but are modified to reflect local religious, cultural and climatical conditions.
-GSO often adopts existing member countries standards after updating them and making sure that they conform to Codex Alimentarius guidelines and/or ISO standards.
-GSO Ministerial Board has authorized GSO to adopt International Standards in their original language as a fast track measure to develop and increase the total number of Gulf standards.
-As such, the GSO has adopted several ISO and Codex technical regulations and standards in their original language in the past few years.
+GSO standards are typically based on CODEX Alimentarius regulations and to some extent on European and U.S. standards, but are modified to reflect local religious, cultural and climatic conditions.
+The GSO often adopts existing member countries' standards after updating them and making sure that they conform to Codex Alimentarius guidelines and/or International Organization for Standardization (ISO) standards.
+The GSO Ministerial Board has authorized the GSO to adopt international standards in their original language as a fast track measure to develop and increase the total number of Gulf standards.
+As such, the GSO has adopted several ISO and Codex technical regulations and standards.